linea-it/occultation-hs/userdocs/_build/html/_sources/pages/about/about_the_project.rst.txt

 of this project.

 Many steps are involved in making a stellar occultation a viable science case: predicting the event, observing the event, and analyzing the observations.
-The OccultIN interface allows anyone interested in predicting and processing observed events in a single and very intuitive user interface.
+The OccultIn interface allows anyone interested in predicting and processing observed events in a single and very intuitive user interface.
 The interface itself is organized in a structure of Projects.
 Each project will contain (when they exist) the occultation predictions for the object or set of objects of interest for the given time